Ehingen

-The city, like the entire district of Ehingen, belonged to the French occupation zone from 1945 and initially came to the post-war state of Württemberg-Hohenzollern and from 1952 to the administrative region of South Württemberg-Hohenzollern in the new state of Baden-Württemberg.
+The city, like the entire district of Ehingen, belonged to the French occupation zone from 1945 and initially became part of the post-war state of Württemberg-Hohenzollern and from 1952 of the administrative region of South Württemberg-Hohenzollern in the new state of Baden-Württemberg.

 Statistics

 Ehingen is situated at 48°17'N and 9°43'E at 515 meters above sea level (town hall).
 The municipality has a size of 178.51 km2.

 In contrast to many other towns in Germany, Ehingen's number of inhabitants has constantly been growing during the last years.
 In 2006 it peaked at 26,054.
 However, according to forecasts, no major changes are expected anymore until 2025.
 This development against the trend probably has its roots in a favorable economic situation.

 While many other cities and towns struggle with the problem of a quickly ageing society, Ehingen has managed to keep the average age of its inhabitants below the Baden-Württemberg average, which is the lowest among all German Länder.
 In 2006 the average was 39.9 years of age, until 2025 it will rise to 45.3 according to forecasts, which still will be lower than the average age in Baden-Württemberg.